thinkC/spring-boot-projects/how_to_dockerize_angular_springboot_app.md

 RUN npm build --prod
 CMD [ "npm", "start" ]
 ```
+FROM - this installs parent image and name it as `build`
+RUN mkdir - creates a _/app_ folder on the container.
+WORKDIR - set the working directory for any command that is ran.
+COPY - The first _COPY_, copies the package.json file of the angular application. to the _/app_ directory that is created on the container.
+While the second _COPY_ copies all the files and directory at the current location to the _app_ directory of the container.
+RUN npm build --prod - builds a directory of the production build of the angular frontend.
+CMD - These command will always be executed when the docker starts.

 I ran script below to create the frontend image and named it `angular-app` in the current directory
 ```bash
 docker build -t angular-app .